Yushu Travel Guide

 History: Yushu was inhabited by the Qiang, an ancient tribe in northwest China.
 In its history, it was governed successively by several Tibetan regimes.
 Yushu Special District was established in 1949 and changed to Yushu Tibetan Autonomous Region two years later, then changed to an autonomous prefecture in 1955.

-Festivals: Horse racing festivals are the most popular sport game in the grasslands of Yushu.
+Festivals: Horse racing festivals are the most popular sport game in the grasslands.
 The grandest one is held annually on 25th, July, lasting one week.
 The site is in Zhaxigou, which is only three kilometers from Jiegu Town.
-Apart from the delightful horse racing, colorful tents, beautiful traditional costumes and ornaments of the Kangba Tibetan people as well as the folk songs and dance of Yushu are some of the wonderful sights during the horse racing festival.
+Apart from the delightful horse racing, colorful tents, beautiful traditional costumes and ornaments of the Kangba Tibetan people as well as the folk songs and dance are some of the wonderful sights during the horse racing festival.

 Traditional ethnic costumes: The climax of the horse racing festival happens on the last day.
 Men's robes usually have bands made of tiger or panther skins, while the women's are striped with otter skin.
 The women's costumes, especially, are made more luxurious by wearing ornaments.
 They wear ornaments made of turquoise, pearl, coral, carnelian and silver or golden amulets.
 So, a set of ornamented garments is very expensive.